There are several reasons why your refund may not match the Where's My Refund? tool.

 - The first reason would be that the refund is subject to an offset.
 The IRS Where's my Refund tool may show that your federal tax refund was offset for a past due obligation.
 However, the listed balance of your refund may not take into account all offsets your tax return has accrued.
 If this is the case, the refund you received may be lower than the balance of your refund shown through the IRS "Where's my Refund" tool

-- The most common reason for the IRS to adjust a refund during the 2020 tax season is the Recovery Rebate Credit.
+The most common reason for the IRS to adjust a refund during the 2021 tax season is the Recovery Rebate Credit and the Additional Child Tax Credit.
 The Recovery Rebate Worksheet is reviewed in detail in this article.
-However, the simple reason for the adjustment is generally an incorrect amount was entered for one of the two stimulus payments received.
-The third stimulus payment will be requested on the 2021 return and is not reported on the 2020 return.
+However, the simple reason for the adjustment is generally an incorrect amount was entered for the third stimulus payment received.
 You can check the amounts the IRS has on record for your stimulus payments on their website.
+Reconciling the Additional Child Tax Credit payments can be reviewed in this article.
+You can also check for the total amount of payments received here.

 What happens if my refund is reduced?